-During the waiting period while USCIS processes the petition, the Beneficiary can apply for Advance Parole, which allows him/her to travel overseas and come back to the U.S. without affecting the green card application.
-At the Law Office of Alison Yew, the Advance Parole application is included when you hire us to do a one step petition for you.
+During the waiting period while USCIS processes the petition, the beneficiary can apply for Advance Parole, which allows him/her to travel overseas and come back to the U.S. without affecting the green card application.
+At the Yew Immigration Law Group, a P.C., the Advance Parole application is included when you hire us to do a one-step petition for you.

 Can the beneficiary work legally in the U.S.?

 Yes.
 If the beneficiary is already in the U.S. and has applied for permanent residency, he/she can apply for Employment Authorization Document (EAD) at the same time.
 Usually, the EAD is approved sooner than the green card application, and the beneficiary will be able to start working legally as soon as he/she receives the EAD.

 What are the requirements of the I-864 Affidavit of Support?